exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

-# LED Binary counter in Verilog
+# LED Binary counter with Verilog

 In the [LED binary counter](/Tutorials/PROJ_LEDCounter) tutorial, we made our design by dragging and dropping pre-made blocks in Vivado.
 Often we will want to create our own blocks, which is done by writing code in *Verilog*.
 In this tutorial we'll use Verilog to implement the binary counter.